Omnifinity/OpenVR-Tracking-Example/README.md

 Compiled using Visual Studio 2013.
 Please adapt as suitable.

+##  How do I run it?
+There is an executable in the Binary folder.
+Unarchive that and run it through a console after you've started Steam VR.
+Background processes are not allowed to start up SteamVR by themselves.

 ##  How do I compile it?
 1. Make sure that you point your includes and library bin folder to where you have openvr installed on your machine.
 2. Make sure you've got the openvr_api.dll in the same folder as the built example